chirpstack/chirpstack-docs/src/gateway-configuration/index.md

     then you must also configure the CA certificate that has been used to sign the server certificate.
-  * If you are using the _Mutual TLS_ configuration in the ChirpStack Gateway Bridge, then you must configure the CA certificate that has been sued to sign the server certificate, the gateway client-certificate and private key.
+  * If you are using the _Mutual TLS_ configuration in the ChirpStack Gateway Bridge, then you must configure the CA certificate that has been used to sign the server certificate, the gateway client-certificate and private key.

 **Note:** If ChirpStack has been configured for this, then you can generate